By Riley Chervinski, Communications and Events Coordinator

 In between, we baked bannock, paddled canoes, beat drums, birdwatched, discovered plants on a medicine walk and took part in a full moon ceremony.

 “The whole week was pretty amazing,” said Alannah Penner, a CWSP participant from Point du Bois.
 “Between everyone who shared their teachings and all of our participants, the atmosphere was wonderful and very welcoming.
 I love that we did so much laughing.”

-We gathered on the shore of Fisher Bay for four nights in August 2022 as part of the Canadian Wilderness Stewardship Program (CWSP), an educational experience designed to inspire the next generation of environmental stewards by connecting youth to nature.
-The program was launched in 2019.
+We were gathered on the shore of Fisher Bay for four nights in August 2022 as part of the Canadian Wilderness Stewardship Program (CWSP), an educational experience designed to inspire the next generation of environmental stewards by connecting youth to nature.
+The program first launched in 2019.

 Learn More: Canadian Wilderness Stewardship Program